How Facebook Is Fighting Terrorism And Changing The Way We View News Through Artificial Intelligence

-But did you ever think about how Facebook is using this pool of seemingly private data?
+Did you ever think about how Facebook is using this pool of seemingly private data?

 Facebook has long maintained the fact that it’s purely a technology platform, using its user data to develop artificial intelligence that better serves its users – a tweak in the News Feed algorithm here and some targeted advertising there.
 After all, the best way to retain users is to know what users want.

 There are very few ways in which Facebook has ever admitted to using their data to intervene in their users’ lives (aside from maybe convincing us to buy something we don’t need on Amazon because of their incredibly, on-point ads).

-In an unprecedented, sweeping letter, Facebook CEO Mark Zuckerberg announced he would finally use his platform’s power to truly intervene in people’s lives – from changing the way we view news to detecting terrorism through artificial intelligence
+In an unprecedented and sweeping letter, Facebook CEO Mark Zuckerberg announced he would finally use his platform’s power to truly intervene in people’s lives – from changing the way we view news to detecting terrorism through artificial intelligence

 Changing the Way We See The News

 Recently, it seems like Donald Trump’s largest grievance about his presidency is so-called “fake news.”
 While Trump may be totally off-base by swearing that esteemed news sources with decades-long legacies of excellence like The New York Times and CNN are purely fabricated because he doesn’t like the content they report, he’s not completely far off that the social media fake news exists and sways (or at least momentarily confuses) the public.